coinfloor/ruby-client/README.md

 ### Numbers and scale

-All numbers given and recieved are integers
+All numbers given and recieved are integers, numbers entered and returned must be scaled up for down.

-Scale is currently not available
+For scale information please see SCALE.md

 ```ruby
 require 'trade_client'